viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 The same sort of coercion happens between the number literal primitive `42` and the `new Number(42)` object wrapper, when using methods like `42.359.toFixed(2)`.
 Likewise for `Boolean` objects from `"boolean"` primitives.

-`null` and `undefined` have no object wrapper form, only their primitive values.
+`null` and `undefined` chỉ có dạng nguyên thủy, have no object wrapper form.
 By contrast, `Date` values can _only_ be created with their constructed object form, as they have no literal form counter-part.

-`Object`s, `Array`s, `Function`s, and `RegExp`s (regular expressions) are all objects regardless of whether the literal or constructed form is used.
-The constructed form does offer, in some cases, more options in creation than the literal form counterpart.
+`Object`s, `Array`s, `Function`s, and `RegExp`s (biểu thức chính quy) đều là object bất kể dạng thuần hay dạng constructed được dùng.
+Trong một số trường hợp, The constructed form does offer, more options in creation than the literal form counterpart.
 Since objects are created either way, the simpler literal form is almost universally preferred. **Only use the constructed form if you need the extra options.**

 `Error` objects are rarely created explicitly in code, but usually created automatically when exceptions are thrown.
 They can be created with the constructed form `new Error(..)`, but it's often unnecessary.

 ## Contents

-As mentioned earlier, the contents of an object consist of values (any type) stored at specifically named _locations_, which we call properties.
+As mentioned earlier, the contents của một object bao gồm các giá trị (any type) stored at specifically named _locations_, mà ta gọi là properties.

-It's important to note that while we say "contents" which implies that these values are _actually_ stored inside the object, that's merely an appearance.
+It's important to note that khi ta dùng từ "contents" tức là ám chỉ các giá trị đó đã _thực sự_ lưu trữ bên trong object, that's merely an appearance.
 The engine stores values in implementation-dependent ways, and may very well not store them _in_ some object container.
 What _is_ stored in the container are these property names, which act as pointers (technically, _references_) to where the values are stored.

 Consider: